-Twenty plus years ago, one of my author friends coined one of my favorite book titles: Sacred Cows Make the Best Burgers.
+Thirty plus years ago, one of my author friends coined one of my favorite book titles: Sacred Cows Make the Best Burgers.
 It’s all about change and slashing through the things that continually hold people and companies back.
-A few years ago, I ran into Bob Kriegel at a conference we were both speaking at.
+Fast forward 20 years.
+I ran into the author Bob Kriegel at a conference we were both speaking at.
 He was still talking about burgers and he reminded me of a story he told me long ago about surfing and change.
 As I think about his works, they fit perfectly with today’s author.

 Huge “waves of change,” are barreling in from every direction and shaking up the basic foundations of everything we thought we knew and know about publishing.
 There isn’t a week that goes by that some new tidbit has come to the surface.
 For some authors, that new tidbit has the capability of capsizing them.

-With the “e”volution of the past few years, these publishing change waves will continue to increase and come at a faster rate.
+With the “e”volution of a decade ago, these publishing change waves will continue to increase and come at a faster rate.
 Traditional publishers are finally acknowledging that a Nor-eastern is in their midst.
 The good news is that the independents are more adaptable and can maneuver across the waves.
 We may not have the credit lines the big boys have; what we do have is the ability to stay in front of the waves.
 Traditional publishers traditional wait for the wave to move.
 We small guys are moving within the wave—a huge difference.

 There are several Surfer Rules … adapting them for publishing include: